kwehen/home-ops/README.md

 </div>

 ## ☁️ Why?
 At some point I got sick of running `docker container stop 454HIHER74N && docker container rm 454HIHER74N`.
 Eventually I set an alias for `docker compose up -d`.
 Creating a **<ins>VM</ins>** to put 25 loose containers on it stopped being sensical to me.
-I don't even remeber what's running on this thing?!
+I don't even remember what's running on this thing?!

 "This term keeps getting thrown around...kubus?
 Kambanets?
 Confucious?"